rcalix1/DeepLearningAlgorithms/README.md

 This is the main page for my book "Deep Learning Algorithms"

-* check out the the folder "SecondEdition" for all corresponding resources.
+* check out the the folder "SecondEdition" for all corresponding new resources in PyTorch.